Skip to content

 Expected Columns

-• ASIN: Amazon Standard Identification Number
+• ASIN: Amazon Standard Identification Number (ASIN) or product name hash if ASIN missing

 • Order ID: Amazon order identifier